ebuddj/2019-elderly/README.md

-# The share of over 65 year olds in the world (EBU)
+# 2019-elderly

 **Live demo** https://ebuddj.github.io/2019-elderly/

+## The share of over 65 year olds in the world (EBU)

 The number of elderly people is rising in the world.
-This visualization shows how the share of over 65 year olds has evolved since 1961.
+This visualization shows how the share of over 65 year olds has evolved by continent and country since 1961.

+The rapid increase in Japan, Uruguay and Italy is quite striking.

 **Sources**
 * [The World Bank](https://data.worldbank.org/indicator/SP.POP.65UP.TO)